-We have started the count down to upcoming African Art Exhibition titled Expression.
+The African Art Exhibition titled Expression.
 Hosted by Johfrim Art and Design and Hidden Lane Gallery, Glasgow, Scotland, UK.

-Exhibition is opened to the public from Saturday, 11th January, 2020 to end of March 2020.
+Exhibition was opened from Saturday, 11th January, 2020 to end of March 2020.

 Venue – Hidden Lane Gallery, 1081 Argyle Street, Finnieston, Glasgow, G3 8LZ, Scotland, UK